NdK73/HomeAutomation/README.md

 ## HW

-All HW designs are in [KiCAD](http://kicad-pcb.org/) 4.0.x (will follow what's packaged in latest [Ubuntu LTS](https://www.ubuntu.com/)) so not to require nonstandard installs.
+All HW designs were in [KiCAD](http://kicad-pcb.org/) 4.0.x (will follow what's packaged in latest [Ubuntu LTS](https://www.ubuntu.com/)) so not to require nonstandard installs.
+But 5.x introduced too many new features not to be used, and it's "easy enough" to install ([official instructions](https://kicad-pcb.org/download/ubuntu/)).

 DIN-rail mounted devices are designed for the 6-modules [AK-DR-04C enclosure](https://www.aliexpress.com/item/-/1733706262.html). **Note:** these enclosures won't fit in a standard DIN rail box, unless you can move the rail further from the front panel (like in Gewiss GW40030).